SUKstudent/Month_2_Data_Analytics/README.md

 - Handled missing values in Orders, Order Items, and Products datasets.
 - Verified the cleaned datasets.
 - Saved the cleaned datasets for further preprocessing.
+### Day 5
+- Converted purchase timestamps into datetime format.
+- Extracted the purchase month from transaction timestamps.
+- Prepared date columns for cohort analysis.